 - Control visibility of mesh materials by right-clicking on a Material Definition and choosing either Set Visible or Set Invisible.
 This will hide an obstructing part so that the embedded part can be seen.

-A single FDTD cell contains twelve cell edges and six faces, which are rendered according to the user's 3-D mesh viewing mode selection.
+A single finite-difference time-domain (FDTD) cell contains 12 cell edges and six faces, which are rendered according to the user's 3-D mesh viewing mode selection.

 The four modes are shown below: